 (7) If the notice relates to any workplace, plant, substance or thing that is owned by a person other than the licensee, the inspector must, upon issuing the notice, give a copy of the notice to that person.

+[Clause 58 inserted by No. 13 of 2005 s.
+32.]

 59. Compliance with prohibition notice

 (1) A licensee must ensure that a prohibition notice issued to the licensee is complied with.